KriztoferY/cppdsa-queue/README.md

 It is designed to support **static (compile-time) polymorphism** and is extensible by means of **template programming**.

-For more details, visit the [documentation site](https://kriztofery.github.io/cppdsa-queue).
+For more details, visit the <a href="https://KriztoferY.github.io/cppdsa-queue" target="_blank">documentation site</a>.

 Here's what you need to get started.